Liuqiran/liuqiran.github.io/content/en/2025-06-general-santos-city/index.md

 ![](platform.jpg)

-Services were conducted in Visayan.
+Services were conducted in Bisaya.
 I met Jirehson, who said he was introverted and always nervous talking with others.
-Though he claimed this, he was the one who approached me and helped translate topics intuitively - he was the friendliest person I met here.
+Though he claimed this, he was the one who approached me and helped translate topics intuitively on the second day - he was the friendliest person I met here.
 Faith supports him now, and that's what a real faithful soul looks like.
 It feels like a lost child finding their way home.

 I had many conversations with Leslie.
 I told her that Jirehson considered her one of the smartest girls here.
 She disagreed, and she responded to that question remarkably well.
 When she said "再见" , I really appreciated it.
 She was the  local I knew who could pop out many Chinese words.
 She gave me a letter, asking me to open it only after boarding the plane.